brianglass/anastasis/files/monday_matins.md

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;ClassGarmnd BT&quot;;
 mso-fareast-font-family:&quot;Times New Roman&quot;;mso-bidi-font-family:&quot;Times New Roman&quot;;
-mso-ansi-language:EN-GB;mso-fareast-language:EN-US;mso-bidi-language:AR-SA">Found worthy as is right to see the Mind beyond all being, Gabriel brought to you, Virgin all-blameless, a message full of the joy, openly declaring to you the WordÂ‘s conception, and proclaiming your ineffable giving birth.</span> ****
+mso-ansi-language:EN-GB;mso-fareast-language:EN-US;mso-bidi-language:AR-SA">Found worthy as is right to see the Mind beyond all being, Gabriel brought to you, Virgin all-blameless, a message full of the joy, openly declaring to you the Word‘s conception, and proclaiming your ineffable giving birth.</span> ****

 Ode 4.
 Irmos.